 Last night, Patty had her second fight against 16-year-old Sueadam Sit.
 Pukong Deang.
 It went as well as her first, with her winning by TKO in the third round.

 After completing the two fights required for her course, she doesn’t plan to stop.
 In fact, she already has an opponent lined up for her next fight.
-The fighter pictured below (whose name is not currently known) has volunteered to be the next person to step into the ring with her.
+Be-Bar Sor.
+Sutee will be the next person to step into the ring with her.

-Patty has the following message for anyone who thinks they’re too old to train or fight Muay Thai: “Everybody can start step-by-step, train hard and be safe and be fit.
+Patty has the following message for anyone who thinks they’re too old for Muay Thai: “Everybody can start step-by-step, train hard and be safe and be fit.
 Muay Thai can make you feel healthier, stronger and younger than you can ever imagine”.

-When asked about prospects for female fighters and trainers in Muay Thai, she explains that “there are no limitations”.
+When asked about prospects for female fighters and trainers in Muay Thai, she says she feels that “there are no limitations”.

-“I hope to inspire many ladies”, she says.
-With her attitude and determination, I have a feeling she will.
+“I hope to inspire other ladies”, she says.
+I have a feeling she will.